alros-essex/ssdcs-assignment/documents/sections/components.md

 ![components](components.png)

 The solution comprises multiple components responsible for different aspects.
+The solution (in the blue area of the diagram) will interact with external data producers and users.

 ## Deployment